 The Paramara Dynasty was an Indian dynasty that ruled Malwa and surrounding areas in west-central India between the 9th and 14th centuries.
-The Paramara dynasty’s rule was established after the rule of the Pratihara and Chedi dynasties.
+The Paramara dynasty’s rule was established after the rule of the Gurjara Pratihara and Chedi dynasties.
+The dynasty’s early rulers were likely vassals of the Rashtrakutas of Manyakheta when it was established in the ninth or tenth century.

 An Overview of the Paramara Dynasty

-Time period: 9th to 14th century AD.
+Reign: 9th to 14th century AD.

 Location: Malwa Region (West-Central India).